 Alongside its exemption from the need to be registered in some countries, the Mavic Mini has other benefits over rivals like the Parrot Anafi.
 The Mini features three-axis mechanical stabilization (the Anafi has two – its 'third' axis is electronic stabilization), and includes handy features like a hot-swappable microSD card slot.
 It also has a better battery life than the Anafi, with a quoted flight time of 30 minutes.

-The Mavic Mini isn't without some spec-shortcomings, however.
+The Mavic Mini isn't without its shortcomings, though.
 Video capture caps out at 2.7K resolution with a frame rate of 30fps, which will leave some videographers who need 4K footage, or the option to slow things down at 2.7K, looking elsewhere.
-It also lacks the incredibly handy object avoidance smarts that its larger DJI siblings feature.
+It also lacks the incredibly handy object-tracking and avoidance smarts that its larger DJI siblings feature.

 DJI Mavic Mini release date and price